 No matter what relationship status you shared, the point is that the person mattered because you cared about them.
-And moving away from someone you cared about, someone you thought as the world to you is now not the same, that realization hurts.
+And moving away from someone you cared about, someone you thought was the world to you, is now not the same; that realization hurts.

 Now, you may find yourself googling, ‘how to get over an ex?’
 First of all, it is all going to be okay, not now, not in a week or probably a month or even a year, but eventually.

-Following are a handful of things you should and shouldn’t do after you have been unfortunate enough to go through a breakup.
+Following are a handful of things you should and shouldn’t do after you have been unfortunate enough to go through a break-up.

 1. Add a handful of sad music to your playlist

 When we listen to those lyrics, it is as if they are speaking to us.
 They are giving words to every unspoken pain and emotion, and we feel elated.
-We feel as if there are others who have been through what we are going through, and we are not alone in this abyss.
+We feel as if others have been through what we are going through, and we are not alone in this abyss.

-No matter how you both grew apart, no matter how messy and unsophisticated the breakup was.
-No matter how you two came to that point where you could not stay together and no matter how much you despise that person right now, the truth is that you loved that person at one point in time.
+No matter how you both grew apart, no matter how messy and unsophisticated the break-up was.
+No matter how you two came to that point where you could not stay together, and no matter how much you despise that person right now, the truth is that you loved that person at one point in time.

 Stalking your crush or watching all the other couples being lovey-dovey is not going to help answer your question, ‘how to get over an ex?’

 Take a well-deserved break from social media, and rest.
-Instagram and Facebook can be a haven for all the millennials when it comes to pass the time or just for pure entertainment; however, it can be a living hell if you are fresh out of a relationship and have not quite come into terms with it yet.
+Instagram and Facebook can be a haven for all the millennials when it comes to pass the time or just for pure entertainment; however, it can be a living hell if you are fresh out of a relationship and have not quite come to terms with it yet.

 4. Cleanse your house